laboon/CS1530_Summer2018/deliverables/1/deliverable1.md

 1. Write a walking skeleton and prototype UI of the application using swing and gradle
 2. Write unit tests
+2. Properly use the GitHub projects interface to keep track of user story status
+3. Write a Sprint Report

 The team should determine the Scrum Master for this first sprint.
 The Scrum Master will change each sprint.